Monsauce/Open-the-North/README.md

 Monica is a post-doctoral fellow at the [Univeristy of Guelph][link_Guelph] and the [Wildlife Conservation Society Canada][link_WCSC] and the creator of Open the North.
 You can contact Monica at monica.granados AT alumni.utoronto.ca

 ## What do we need?
+You can find information on how to contibute in the Contibution.md[contribution_link] but generally for the two themes of the project:
 ### The Guide mobile app
 1. App developers to take the open data from the Ontario Ministry of the Environment and Climate Change and build a low bandwidth mobile app
 2. Designers to create the mobile app interface